Graham Smith (Māori academic)

 Graham Hingangaroa Smith CNZM FRSNZ (born 1950) is a New Zealand Māori academic and educationalist of Ngāti Porou, Ngāi Tahu, Ngāti Apa and Ngāti Kahungunu descent.
 He is a Fellow of the Royal Society Te Apārangi.

 Career

 Smith grew up with his grandmother in the Wairarapa region.
 He received a scholarship to a private boarding school in Auckland, which led to university and a teaching career.

 After a Diploma of Teaching and a PhD at the University of Auckland, he was Pro Vice-Chancellor (Māori) there for five years.
-He is now CEO and Vice-Chancellor at Te Whare Wānanga o Awanuiārangi.
+He is now CEO and vice-chancellor at Te Whare Wānanga o Awanuiārangi.
 He is also a principal investigator at Ngā Pae o te Māramatanga.

+Notable doctoral students of Smith include Makere Stewart-Harawira.

 Awards

 In the 2014 Queen's Birthday Honours, Smith was appointed a Companion of the New Zealand Order of Merit for services to Māori and education.
-In March 2021, Smith was made a Fellow of the Royal Society Te Apārangi, recognising his "research and practice have been foundational to the development of Kaupapa Māori theorizing and ‘transforming praxis’".
+In March 2021, Smith was made a Fellow of the Royal Society Te Apārangi, recognising his "research and practice have been foundational to the development of Kaupapa Māori theorizing and 'transforming praxis'".